s1230038/masterThesis/README.md

 # Master Thesis Resources
-This repository is resources for the master thesis: Deep Reinforcement Learning in Forex Trading Using Metrics
+This is the resource repository to provide the source code, the dataset, and the result for the master thesis:

+Deep Reinforcement Learning in Forex Trading Using Metrics HARUGUHCI Takuma